-- An economic downturn or a sudden, volatile market decline depressing (new) business activity; - Changes in competition and the regulatory framework applicable to DB USA Corp. that result in significant business impact; and - Departure of key personnel, which in turn causes the firm to lose important client relationships.
+- An economic downturn or a sudden, volatile market decline depressing (new) business activity; - Changes in competition and the regulatory framework applicable to DB USA Corp. that result in significant business impact; - Departure of key personnel, which in turn causes the firm to lose important client relationships; and - Positioning decisions, including adverse impact on DB arising from a tax authority disputing a tax position taken.